numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 * 0d (scalar) inputs raise an error.
-Scalar * matrix multiplication is a mathematically and algorithmically distinct operation from matrix @ matrix multiplication, and is already covered bu the elementwise ``*`` operator.
+Scalar * matrix multiplication is a mathematically and algorithmically distinct operation from matrix @ matrix multiplication, and is already covered by the elementwise ``*`` operator.
 Allowing scalar @ matrix would thus both require an unnecessary special case, and violate TOOWTDI.